-In the early days, it was just me and Kiran brainstorming ideas.
+In the early days, it was just me and Kirti brainstorming ideas.
 She'd have something in her head, I'd have something in mine, and I'd just go code it up.
 Then we'd go back, brainstorm again, iterate.
 It took so many cycles to get from what was in our heads to something we could actually use.

 As we scaled and hired a design team, the communication problem never really went away.
 Conveying ideas to the product team used to require long paragraphs trying to describe particular UX flows.
 Even with designers on the team, translating ideas between technical and design functions often meant writing rough mockups that lacked clarity or speed.